Environment Variables

 On the Environment Variable window, you will see the list of environment sets.

-Go to the environment set you wish to edit and click the pencil icon.
+Go to the environment set you wish to edit and click the three-dot menu next to the set.

 It will open Edit Environment Set popup window, where you can edit the name of the environment set.